-Nabhi Christian Ministries (NCM) Church, founded by the Rev. Jacque Fielder was birthed in the midst of extreme gang violence and economic neglect in the poorest community of Allegheny County in year 1996 and incorporated in 1998.
-In order to feed the flock of God, It was imperative for NCM to respond to the community's condition at hand with wisdom and a unique organizational structure that would demonstrate God's love to the church inside the walls as well as the church outside the walls.
-Strategies were put in place to enhance the community by reducing havoc and mentoring, training and developing quality citizens of all ages that would benefit the community-at-large.
-NCM heavily focused on grassroots community outreach and engagement as a tool to inspire mobilization that would unite people who wouldn't otherwise attend a regular church service, but would help promote peace, reduce violence, mediate and resolve conflict in their midst.
+In order to feed the flock of God, It was imperative for NCM to respond to the community's condition at hand with wisdom and a unique organizational structure and mission that would be inclusive and demonstrate God's love to the church inside the walls as well as the church outside the walls.
+Prayers, fellowship and strategies were put in place to enhance the community by reducing havoc and mentoring, training and developing quality citizens of all ages that would benefit the community-at-large.
+NCM heavily focused on grassroots community outreach and engagement as a tool to inspire mobilization that would unite people for prayer, fellowship and worship who wouldn't otherwise attend a regular church service without a cause for action.
+People poured in the church to help promote peace, reduce violence, mediate and resolve conflict in their midst as a part of their worship.
 NCM has consistently been the recipient of many awards, proclamations and recognition for its efforts since its inception.

 NCM implemented a successful conflict resolution youth outreach during increasing community violence and when many innocent and fearful youth were being forced with impossible decisions including, initiation into a gangs and the choice between wearing gang colors or DIE!
 NCM was effective at winning trust from youth and helping them escape a cycle of violence to help save their lives and the lives of others by providing conflict resolution and leadership skills that transformed their lives.